farhiongit/message-in-the-bottle/README.md

   after the senders have finished their work (either at the end or sequentially just after the sender treatment).

-- `bottle_close` can be called several times without any arm and without any effect.
+- `bottle_close` can be called several times without any arm and without any further effect.

 - After the call to `bottle_close` by the sender, receivers are still able to (and *should*) process the remaining messages in the bottle to avoid any memory leak due to unprocessed remaining messages.